 Heritage/Evolution: PRISM Quartet with Joe Lovano was supported by New Music USA.
 To follow the project as it unfolds, visit the New Music USA project page:

-Joe Lovano’s commission is made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Joe Lovano’s commission is made possible by the National Endowment for the Arts and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 PRISM Quartet, Inc. also receives support from The Pew Center for Arts & Heritage, the Presser Foundation, Conn-Selmer, Inc. the Philadelphia Cultural Fund, the Musical Fund Society of Philadelphia, the William Penn Foundation, the Samuel S. Fels Fund, the Amphion Foundation, New Music USA’s Cary New Music Performance Fund, the Aaron Copland Fund for Music, Inc., the Alice M. Ditson Fund, and individual donors.